AUTOMCAS/slothsbnb-heroku/team_charter.md

 ### We are team Sloths

-Bearing in mind the EQ learning we’ve done with Dana and elsewhere, we want to foster a good team to work in
+Bearing in mind the EQ learning we’ve done with Dana and elsewhere, we want to foster a good team to work in.

-(Hint: this may help)

 We plan to meet
 - At 10am for morning standup